ublue-os/bazzite/docs/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 Hold the 'Volume Down' (<kbd>-</kbd>) button and click the Power Button, and when you hear the chime, let go of both buttons, and you'll be booted into the Boot Manager.

 When you get to the boot menu, select your bootable device to boot into the Bazzite installer.

-> **Warning**: Steam Deck OLED users must use Basic Graphics Mode in the installer!

-Access this with the "**Troubleshooting**" section when the ISO is booted.

 ### 3. Installer